What are the advantages of steaming or soaking hay before you feed it to your horse? There are pros and cons for each method of preparing hay.

 • Ethanol-soluble carbohydrates (ESC): simple sugars such as fructose and glucose

-The names “water-soluble” and “ethanol-soluble” refer to how the fibre content of hay is processed in the lab to measure these fractions.
-Soaking hay with water does not only remove the WSC; it also reduces ESC and starch content.
+The names “water-soluble” and “ethanol-soluble” refer to how the components of the hay are extracted and isolated in the lab to measure these fractions.
+Soaking hay with water does not only reduce the WSC; it also reduces ESC.
 [1][2][3]

-Non-structural carbohydrates, particularly starch and ESC fractions, are broken down by enzymes in the digestive tract and absorbed in the horse’s foregut.
+Hydrolyzable carbohydrates (HC) include the starch and ESC fractions, which are broken down by enzymes in the digestive tract and absorbed in the horse’s foregut.
 They can quickly increase blood sugar levels and raise insulin levels.

 In contrast, fibre is a structural carbohydrate found in the cell wall.
 It cannot be broken down by the horse’s enzymes.

-Fibre is instead digested by microbes in the horse’s hindgut and is converted into volatile fatty acids (VFAs), which the horse can use for energy.
+Fibre, as well as fructan, pectin, beta-glucan and complex plants sugar are instead fermented by microbes in the horse’s hindgut and are converted into volatile fatty acids (VFAs), which the horse can use for energy.

-Horses with metabolic conditions typically benefit from restricted carbohydrate consumption and soaked hay.
+Horses with metabolic and some myopathic (muscle) conditions typically benefit from restricted carbohydrate consumption and soaked hay.
 [3] Some examples of these conditions include:

 Lowering the NSC content of hay by soaking is also beneficial for horses that are overweight and on calorie-restricted diets.